Excel Automation Tools for User-Friendly Reports with XlsxWriter

 You can then build a solution for our easy processing task

-The three additional columns are generated using Excel formulas that can be read on each cell.
+The three additional columns are generated using Excel formulas that are visible in each cell.

 Conclusion

-We have answered the need for visibility from the final users while keeping the automation capabilities of python.
+We have addressed the need for end-user visibility while preserving Python's automation capabilities.

-Beyond the limitations of excel formulas, you need also to cope with the limited functions of the xlsxwriter.
+Beyond the limitations of Excel formulas, you also have to cope with the limited functions of the xlsxwriter.

 For instance, you cannot build pivot tables with it.

-For advanced calculation and processing, you will need to educate your users and bring transparency using another way to get their trust.
+For advanced calculations and processing, you will need to educate your users and provide transparency to build trust.

 About Me